Vision-Paudel/Sudoku_GUI/README.md

 ---
 Upgraded with features:

-New Puzzle creates a new easy solvable puzzle.
+New Puzzle creates a new easily solvable puzzle.

 Open Puzzle is used to load puzzle from file.

 Solve solves the puzzle and displays it.

-Solve and save solves the puzzle, displays it and saves the solved puzzle in a normal format and another well formatted for displaying purposes.
+Solve and save solves the puzzle, displays it and saves the solved puzzle in 2 formats: normal format and another well formatted for displaying purposes.

 Console is used to display additional information while running program and sample files are included in the repository for reference.